Magnetic Fields for Degaussing

 - the ratio of the gap length to the transverse dimensions of the yoke or the pole

 - the excitation of the ferromagnetic yoke resp. the poles.

 and involves for the magnetic field in the air gap of a yoke

 - a decrease of the flux density B

 - an increase of the inhomogeneity of the flux density B

-The undesirable rdecrease of the flux density B can be influenced and limited by the shaping of the poles and the optimisation of geometric dimensions of the pole.
+The unwanted decrease of flux density B can be influenced and limited by the shaping of the poles and the optimisation of geometric dimensions of the pole.